A Unified Numerical Framework for Turbulent Convection and Phase-Change Dynamics in Coupled Fluid-Porous Systems: Introduction

-In modeling phase change within mushy layers, the entire mushy zone must satisfy the liquidus relation for a binary mixture throughout the entire domain, ensuring consistency with local thermodynamic equilibrium~\citep{Kerr90a,Feltham06}.
+In order to model the phase change within mushy layers, the entire mushy zone must satisfy the liquidus relation for a binary mixture throughout the entire domain, ensuring consistency with local thermodynamic equilibrium~\citep{Kerr90a,Feltham06}.
 The presence of supercooling further influences interface kinetics and morphology, and must be incorporated to accurately capture non-equilibrium phase transition behavior~\citep{Kerr90b,Wettlaufer97}.
 Phase-field methods provide a diffuse-interface representation for tracking phase distribution and evolution.
 Classical formulations employ the Cahn–Hilliard equation~\citep{Ding07}, which contains a fourth-order term representing surface tension.
-This term imposes severe numerical constraints, including extremely small time steps and high computational cost, and can lead to unphysical interface evolution under certain conditions~\citep{Yue07}.
+This term imposes severe numerical constraints, including extremely small time steps and high computational cost, and can lead to nonphysical interface evolution under certain conditions~\citep{Yue07}.
 Alternatively, a second-order phase-field formulation has been developed~\citep{Chen25}, which circumvents these issues by avoiding high-order derivatives, thereby permitting larger time steps and eliminating spurious numerical artifacts while preserving the essential physics of phase evolution.

-In this study, we develop a unified numerical framework for simulating turbulent thermal convection and phase-change dynamics in coupled fluid-porous systems.
-The model effectively handles systems with different solid and liquid thermal conductivities and accommodates spatiotemporally varying porosity.
-The framework integrates a Darcy-Brinkman formulation with a modified phase-field method, achieving smooth two-way coupling across evolving interfaces.
+In this study, we develop a unified numerical framework for simulating turbulent thermal convection and phase-change dynamics in coupled fluid-porous systems, which can effectively handle systems with different solid and liquid thermal conductivities and accommodates spatiotemporally varying porosity.
+The method is built based on the Darcy-Brinkman formulation with a modified phase-field method, achieving smooth two-way coupling across evolving interfaces.
 A unified set of governing equations is established for momentum, energy, solute transport, and phase evolution within a single-domain continuum description.
-For numerical implementation, a three-stage Runge-Kutta scheme is employed for temporal discretization~\citep{Ostilla15}.
-Nonlinear terms are treated explicitly using the Adams-Bashforth method, while linear diffusive terms are handled semi-implicitly via the Crank-Nicolson scheme.
-Through operator factorization, the viscous terms are decomposed into three one-dimensional tridiagonal subsystems, significantly enhancing computational efficiency while preserving second-order temporal accuracy.
-The model is rigorously validated against a series of benchmark cases.
-Results show excellent agreement with theoretical solutions, experimental data, and established numerical references.
+The model is then rigorously validated against a series of benchmark cases.